 Picocuries per liter (pCi/L) - A measure of radioactivity in water.

 WHAT DOES THIS INFORMATION MEAN?

-As you can see by the table, our system had no violations during 2023
+As you can see by the table, our system had no violations during 2024.
+We are required to present the following information on lead in drinking water: